RUCAIBox/TextBox/README.md

 ### Load from Config Files

-You may also want to load your own configurations in the local files.
+You can also load your own configurations in the local files by setting `config_files`.

 <details>
 <summary>Usage</summary>

 ```bash
 python run_textbox.py ... --config_files <config-file-one> <config-file-two>